HEMUBEN/Pizza-Sales/README.md

 Microsoft Excel (Pivot Tables & Charts) – For creating quick summary reports and trend visualizations.
 4. Visualization Tools Used
 Visualization Type	Purpose
-Bar Chart
+1.Bar Chart
-* To show top 10 pizzas by revenue and quantity sold Pie / Donut Chart
+* To show top 10 pizzas by revenue and quantity sold 2.Pie / Donut Chart
 * To show sales contribution by category
-Line Chart
+3.Line Chart
 * To visualize sales trends over time
-KPI Cards
+4.KPI Cards
-* To display key performance indicators like revenue, orders, and AOV Stacked Column Chart
+* To display key performance indicators like revenue, orders, and AOV 5.Stacked Column Chart
 * To compare pizza sizes and categories
-Heat Map
+6.Heat Map
 * To show sales by time of day and day of week
 6. Reporting & Presentation
 Power BI Dashboard – For interactive storytelling and sharing business insights with stakeholders.